Marie Louise de La Tour d'Auvergne: Life in Poland

-James Sobieski was prone to violent bouts of rage.
-Once he questioned Louise why she had not yet learnt Polish.
+Although Sobieski seems to have genuinely loved his granddaughter, he was prone to violent bouts of rage.
+Once, he questioned Louise why she had not yet learnt Polish.
 She replied that it was a difficult language, at which Sobieski became so angry that she started sobbing and fled to her governess.
-When Louise went to say goodbye to him, Sobieski pushed her away.
+When Louise went to say goodnight to him, Sobieski pushed her away.
 She could barely sleep and was still distressed the next day.
-Afterwards, Sobieski declared that he no longer considered Charles Godefroy his son-in-law and consequently Charlotte was his mistress and Louise a "bastard".
+Sobieski declared that he no longer considered Charles Godefroy his son-in-law and consequently Charlotte was his mistress and Louise a bastard.
 Nevertheless, Louise generally remained a favourite at her grandfather's court, surrounded with celebrations, dancing, and music.

-At Charles Godefroy's request, Louis XV asked Augustus II of Poland for a document by Sobieski promising not to marry Louise without her parents' consent.
-In December 1737, after being assured of the support of the French and Polish kings, Charles Godefroy ordered her daughter to leave Żółkiew immediately, "without having any consideration for her health or for the [cold] season".
-However, he added that whether Charlotte "stays in Poland or goes to China", he was "totally indifferent" to her fate, and he stopped sending her annuity (the interest on her own dowry).
+At Charles Godefroy's request, Louis XV asked Augustus II of Poland for a written promise by Sobieski not to marry Louise without her parents' consent.
+In December 1737, after being assured of the support of the French and Polish kings, Charles Godefroy ordered his daughter to leave Żółkiew immediately, telling her staff not to have “any consideration for her health or for the [cold] season”.
+He added that whether Charlotte “stays in Poland or goes to China”, he was “totally indifferent” to her fate and he stopped sending her annuity (the interest on her own dowry).
 The family conflict was ended by James Sobieski's sudden death on 19 December 1737.
+He left his entire estate to Louise on the condition that she marry Francis Xavier of Saxony, but the king of Poland suppressed the document as he feared that it would upset the Polish nobility.
+This led to extensive litigation between Sobieski's heirs.

-Louise stayed a little longer in Poland due to a prestigious marriage proposal from Charles Theodor, Elector of Bavaria, but her mother's negotiations did not succeed.
+Louise stayed a little longer in Poland due to a marriage proposal from Charles Theodor, Elector of Bavaria, but her mother's negotiations did not succeed.
 By the time she left Poland, Louise and her mother were completely estranged.
-Charlotte wrote to her husband, "I send you back your daughter, since you desire it so much, and about whom I do not want to hear from now on".
+Charlotte wrote to her husband, “I send you back your daughter, since you desire it so much, and about whom I do not want to hear from now on”.
 Louise's biographer Bongie concluded that she detested her mother.
 They reportedly fought bitterly before her departure.
 Leaving around mid-May, Louise was back in the Chasse-Midi convent by summer 1738, and she never communicated with her mother again.
-Charlotte died on 8 May 1740, following a long illness.
+Charlotte died on 8 May 1740 in Poland, following a long illness.

+Charles Godefroy de La Tour d'Auvergne, Duke of Bouillon, Louise's father, in 1750.